Protonics Clinical Studies

 Conclusions

 Pelvic position can in fact be altered by use of the Protonics Brace.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #6